AdobeDocs/workfront-fusion.nl-NL/help/workfront-fusion/references/apps-and-modules/adobe-connectors/workfront-modules.md

  <tbody>
   <tr>
    <td>[!UICONTROL Connection]</td>
-   <td> <p>Voor instructies over het verbinden van uw Workfront app aan Workfront Fusion, zie <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref"> Workfront met Workfront Fusion </a> in dit artikel verbinden.</p> </td>
+   <td> <p>For instructions about connecting your Workfront app to Workfront Fusion, see <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref">Connect Workfront to Workfront Fusion</a> in this article.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td>[!UICONTROL Related Record ID]</td>
-   <td>Voer de unieke Workfront-id in van de record waarnaar u het document wilt uploaden.</td>
+   <td>Enter the unique Workfront ID of the record to which you want to upload the document.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Related Record Type]</td>
-   <td>Selecteer het type Workfront-record waarin u het document wilt uploaden door de module.</td>
+   <td>Select the type of Workfront record where you want the module to upload the document.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Folder ID]</td>
-   <td>Afhankelijk van het type verwante record moet u mogelijk een map-id invoeren of toewijzen.</td>
+   <td>Depending on the type of related record, you may need to enter or map a folder ID.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Source file]</td>
-   <td> <p>Selecteer een bronbestand uit een vorige module of wijs de naam en gegevens van het bronbestand toe.</p> </td>
+   <td> <p>Select a source file from a previous module, or map the source file's name and data.</p> </td>
   </tr>
  </tbody>
 </table>

-Zie een lijst van de objecten van Workfront types waarvoor u deze module in [&#x200B; objecten van Workfront beschikbaar voor elke module van Workfront &#x200B;](#workfront-object-types-available-for-each-workfront-module) kunt gebruiken.
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#workfront-object-types-available-for-each-workfront-module).

 +++
+-->

 ### Zoekopdrachten